 OpenMP is easiest to use with loops.

-Here is an example where we get parallel execution without using loops.
+However, here is an example, called the satisfiability problem, where we get parallel execution without using loops.

-Doing the problem this way will make OpenMP seem like a small scale version of MPI.
+Doing the problem this way will make OpenMP seem like a small scale version of \mathbf{MPI} .